cbg-ethz/V-pipe/docs/tutorial.md

 ## Preparing a small dataset

-You can run the first test on your workstation or a good laptop.
+In the directory `example_HIV_data` you find a small test dataset that you can run on your workstation or laptop.

 First, you need to prepare the data.
-As an example, we download the following Multiplexed Illumina MiSeq samples of HIV from SRA: SRR9588830, SRR9588828, SRR9588844 and SRR9588785.
+As an example, we download the following HIV Multiplexed Illumina MiSeq data from the short read archive (SRA): SRR9588830, SRR9588828, SRR9588844 and SRR9588785.
 They where taken from a HIV-1 positive patients at different time points post-infection.
 Find here the corresponding publicaiton: DOI: 10.1126/scitranslmed.aaw5589.

 To download the data, we recommend using ``` sra-tools ```.